SonalKanabar/Machine-Learning/README.md

 # Machine-Learning
-Projects done in the introductory course of Machine Learning
+Projects done in the introductory course of Machine Learning Each folder contains an assignment and any materials related to it